 The best way to understand the circle of fifths is to learn how to create one.

-The first step in creating a circle of fifths is to draw the basic circle (hence why it is called the “circle of fifths”
+The first step is to draw the basic circle (hence why it is called the “circle of fifths”

 So, draw a circle on a piece of paper.

 Click Here to download a Circle of Fifths Template

 Number the right hand side of the circle from 0-6 like a clock face.